 Can I access my Zoom class on my phone or tablet?

 Yes.
 In addition to the call-in feature, a free Zoom app is available in the App Store and the Google Play Store.
-Accessing a Zoom meeting on a phone or tablet is a great alternative for students who do not have a camera or microphone and would prefer not to use the chat feature.

 Instructions on how to download the Zoom app and how to access a class meeting will be included in the instruction email referenced above.